devmalik7/Game_Scripts/PULL_REQUEST_TEMPLATE.md

 ## Game Details
-- Game Name: Treasure Hunt
+- Game Name: Whack-a-Mole
 - Language: Python
-- Description: A mini text-based adventure game where the player makes choices to find the hidden treasure.
+- Description: A fun mini GUI game where you click the mole (😈) as it appears on a 3x3 grid to score points.
+The game lasts 30 seconds.

 ## Checklist
 - [x] Game added in correct language folder